We independently select and share the products we love—and may receive a commission if you choose to buy.

 Do you love breastfeeding?
 Hate it?
 Feel overwhelmed?
 All these feelings are normal, and it's normal to feel all of them all at once.
 Check in with yourself too to determine if you're experiencing symptoms of postpartum depression or postpartum anxiety.

-A version of this post originally appeared on June 30, 2018.
+A version of this post was originally published on June 30, 2018.
 It has been updated.

 Nakao Y, Moji K, Honda S. et al. Initiation of breastfeeding within 120 minutes after birth is associated with breastfeeding at four months among Japanese women: A self-administered questionnaire survey.
 Int Breastfeed J 3, 1 (2008). doi: 10.1186/1746-4358-3-1